1961 The Foundation

 1983 - 1998 The Market Expansion

-Grown very fast from a relatively small domestic company into a major world player of the paper industry, OVER Meccanica continued to consolidate its position over the years and to increasingly gain market shares by supplying complete turn-key paper mill plants, complete machines for the production of tissue, paper and board besides a large number of major rebuilds.
+Grown very fast from a relatively small company into a major world player of the paper industry, OVER Meccanica continued to consolidate its position over the years and to increasingly gain market shares by supplying complete turn-key paper mill plants, complete machines for the production of tissue and paper & board, besides a large number of major rebuilds.
 A contribution to its expansion was certainly the technological development achieved and the innovative concepts introduced, such as the twin wire former applied for the first time to tissue production and other advanced solutions aimed to produce premium quality on machines easy to operate while saving fibre and energy.
 To push the research work further, in 1998 a second state-of-the-art pilot plant was put into operation in a dedicated R&D centre close to Verona, where also tests and trials were run on customer’s behalf.

 1998 - 2010 Tissue Machine Market Leader